 Cash-flow forecasting remains as difficult as ever for small to lower middle-market suppliers.
 Not getting paid on time by clients and customers is one of the biggest challenges these companies face when managing their cash flow.

-According to a recent survey by Pepperdine University, almost one in four companies (22%) has reported an increase in the time it takes to collect receivables compared to three months earlier.
-As a result, many of these companies have struggled or been unable to grow (37%), while some have even had to cut back on employee numbers (9%).
+According to a survey by Pepperdine University, more than one in four companies (27%) have reported an increase in the time it takes to collect receivables compared to twelve months earlier.
+As a result, many of these companies have struggled or been unable to grow, while some have even had to cut back on employee numbers.